Intelligent Medicine®

 Ask Leyla: Why is my blood pressure rising?

-Why is my blood pressure on the rise?
+Why is my blood pressure rising?

 Q: I am a 46-year-old woman.
 I have never suffered from high blood pressure.
 In fact, my blood pressure always tended to be on the ‘low’ side.
 Recently, this has changed.
 Within a matter of weeks my blood pressure has increased.
 Two days ago, my reading was 127 over 87.
 Today it is 132 over 93.
 Nothing drastic has changed in my life.
 I have always been on the go at work and home.
 But this reading has me worried.
 What do you think is the cause and what can I do?